Hypothetical StarCraft: Brood War Balance Patch

 - Air-to-air attack unlocked by a fleet beacon upgrade (100 minerals / 100 gas / 60 seconds)

 Under this change, the scout will have the same movement speed as mutalisks, corsairs, and wraiths; but will only be able to attack ground when first built.
-For the same time and resource cost as 8 corsairs, this change would allow a player to build 6 scouts to one-shot Zerg drones without making it too easy to completely annihilate overlords until a fleet beacon is constructed.
+For a similar time and resource cost as 8 corsairs, this change would allow a player to build 6 scouts to one-shot Zerg drones without making it too easy to completely annihilate overlords until a fleet beacon is constructed and an upgrade is researched.

 Carrier: